 This Gaggia Brera Super Automatic is not quite as easy to use as the Delonghi ESAM 3300, which is to say that you have to do more than just push a button.
 It isn’t our top pick for that reason, but it might be a better machine for some of you out there.
 Here’s the thing: this bad boy has options.
 From the strength of your coffee to the grind of your bean, this machine will let you decide.
 It doesn’t come with the patented technology that our first model does, so you’ll have to figure frothing out on your own.
 Of course, once you become proficient as frothing your own milk, you’ll be able to make better drinks, so in the long run, this machine could yield a better product.
 Let’s also be clear – this is not a hard machine to use; it’s just harder than the first machine.

 Of course, there are drawbacks.
 The water reservoir is small.
 It’s not a tall machine, so some cups won’t fit under the dispenser.
-And the steam wand dispenses the hot water, which might seem fine to some.
-We kind of think it’s gross.
+And the steam wand dispenses the hot water, which may be a little less sanitary.

 This machine is good; it’s just not as good as the ESAM 3300.
 The shots are great, and it comes with three different baskets for one, two, or three shots.
 The water stays at a temperature needed to produce a wonderful drink – all for a fraction of the cost of the ESAM 3300.

 However, there are some less appealing aspects of this machine.
 It’s not as easy to use as the ESAM 3300.
 It also won’t steam the milk for you, so you’ll have to figure that out.

 Now, some things about it might be more attractive to a prospective buyer than the ESAM 3300.
 It is smaller but still sleek.
 Some people prefer to be in control of frothing milk and with this machine you will be.
 Plus, it’s tall, so you can use any cup.